 I was in middle school now, there were more subjects than the elementary school, like History, Geography, and Biology.
 My school just had a front door, no any doors left.
 When you came into the front door, and went into the front hall, you probably could see some students sat in the benches studying their textbooks, or doing their homework.
 Some posters were on the pillars, it said there would be a lecture about the black hole today.

-Went up stairs to the second floor, you could see many eighth grades wandering around in the corridors, went to their classes.
+Went up stairs to the second floor, you could see many eight graders wandering around in the corridors, went to their classes.
 If you went deeper, you could see the History, Geography, and Biology teachers’ office and their resting area.

 The fourth floor, my classroom was in there, it was for the seventh grades.
 But there were some Music, and Arts classrooms, and next to the doors, there were sculptures made of gypsum.